NGatti1997/new-dog-alerts/README.md

 ```

 ## Setup
-You must have a mailgun account and a Petfinder API Key.
+You must have a MailJet account and a Petfinder API Key.

 Configure the app by including a `.env` file in the project root and define the following variables:
 variable | value